Connect to an External Keycloak Instance

 # Purpose

-# Requirements
+# Prerequisites

-A Keycloak instance
+• A Keycloak instance

-A realm named "entando" on that instance
+• A realm named "entando" in that instance

 # Steps

-# 1. Get keycloak information
+# 1. Get Keycloak information

-The Keycloak admin password, e.g. password123
+• The admin user password, e.g. password123

-The base url for the Keycloak server, including the auth value, e.g. https://your-keycloak-instance.com/auth
+• The base URL for the Keycloak server, including the auth value, e.g. https://YOUR-KEYCLOAK-INSTANCE.com/auth

-# 2. Generate the secret
+# 2. Generate the Secret

 ---